 4. Frida lived most of her life with chronic pain

-Having contracted Polio aged 6, Frida spent 9 months bedridden with the disease and was left with a deformity in her right leg.
-To cover her leg she wore long skirts in the traditional Mexican style which were to become part of her trademark.
+Having contracted polio aged six, Frida spent nine months bedridden with the disease and was left with a deformity in her right leg.
+To cover her leg, she wore long skirts in the traditional Mexican style which were to become part of her trademark.

 After her accident and long recovery, she went on to have many surgeries and health complications as a result.
 Frida often depicted her pain and suffering in her work and as she was gaining recognition as an artist in Mexico, her health was declining rapidly which is reflected in her works.
 Following a failed surgical attempt to support her spine, she created The Broken Column, which depicts her broken, pinned body.
 Unlike many of her other works, in this work she is alone in a barren landscape, symbolising her isolation and the external forces which have impacted her life.

 In later life, her leg was amputated at the knee following gangrene and she spent the majority of her last years at her home, before dying at the young age of 47.